Skip to content

 The fuelling problem at Badlands is not just caloric.
 It is logistical, physiological, and psychological simultaneously.
 You are trying to sustain power output, preserve gut function, manage sleep debt, and make decisions with a brain that is increasingly unreliable.
 Getting the nutrition right does not guarantee a finish, but getting it wrong almost always ends one.

-This breakdown draws on episode 30 of the Roadman Cycling Podcast, which featured a Badlands finisher walking through their exact strategy.
+This breakdown draws on How a Pro's Insane Fuel Plan Almost Won Badlands on the Roadman Cycling Podcast, which featured a Badlands finisher walking through their exact strategy.
 The numbers are real.
 The adjustments are real.
 The mistakes are real too.

 The calorie math for 800km